Harrogate War Memorial

 Harrogate War Memorial, also known colloquially as Harrogate Cenotaph, in Harrogate, North Yorkshire, England, was designed by Ernest Prestwich and unveiled by Henry Lascelles, 5th Earl of Harewood in 1923, in the presence of 10,000 people.
 It was said to be one of the last of England's outdoor war memorials to be unveiled, following the First World War.

 The monument is formed of an obelisk and plinth in Portland stone, and is 23 m tall.
 It carries two large bronze plaques, containing 1,163 names of Harrogate casualties of the First and Second World Wars, including several women.
 It is decorated in bas relief by sculptor Gilbert Ledward, with two murals titled 1914, the Call to Arms, and 1918, Britannia with the Flag of Victory.
 In preparation for the monument's 2023 centenary, the details of all 1,163 war casualties were researched by two members of Harrogate Civic Society.
-It was found that over 300 of the dead had unknown graves, and that the youngest to die in action was aged 15 years.
+It was found that over 300 of the dead had unknown graves, and that the youngest to die in action was aged 15.